Shopping for an efficient humidifier for dry skin, nose, and eyes?

 Cool mist humidifiers:

-Final Verdict: Which is the Best Humidifier for Dry Nose and Why
+Final Verdict: What is the Best Humidifier for Dry Nose and Why?

-We believe that the Levoit humidifier is the best humidifier for dry nose.
-It is capable of producing warm and cool mist and utilizes modern ultrasonic technology to do so.
-It is usable for aromatherapy purposes and can endure constant use.
+It is capable of producing warm and cool mist and utilizes the same modern ultrasonic technology as the Vicks Filterless Ultrasonic Cool Mist Humidifier to do so.

 The Levoit can also be used for aromatherapy and is built to last.